AI Workshop: learn to build apps with AI →

 People could not see the files publicly, even though I was setting it explicitly.

-Turns out there’s no way to make this through clicking around.
+It turns out there’s no way to do this through clicking around.

 I had to set a Bucket Policy, which can be done from the bucket permissions page, and I added this: